Regions and availability zones¶

 Global load balancing¶

-Using a global load balancer (that is truly distributed, that is not local to a single AZ or datacenter) would solve this by simply removing traffic to the faulty AZ.
-Since it would always have an outside-in perspective it would make its decisions about sending traffic based on the same information an end user would have.
+Using a global load balancer that is truly distributed, that is not local to a single availability zone solves this by removing traffic to the faulty availability zone entirely.
+Since it would always have an outside-in perspective it would make its decisions about sending traffic based on the same information an user would have.

 Tip